-The ElleVet Project is a 501c3 dedicated to providing free veterinary care and supplies to pets of the homeless and street pets who need veterinary care.
+The ElleVet Project is dedicated to providing free veterinary care and supplies to pets of the homeless and street pets who need veterinary care.

 Established in 2020

 The ElleVet Project was founded in March of 2020 in response to the Covid19 pandemic and the resulting dire need of homeless pets and people.

 In the first two months of the project, over 1200 pets were given needed veterinary care.
 Those numbers will grow exponentially as the project continues and expands across the country.